Accurately simulating core-collapse self-interacting dark matter halos

-For a controlled simulation of an isolated NFW halo, we recommend using 15 $r_s$ instead of 10 $r_s$ for the truncation radius. \item In our tests that enforce a minimum time step, we found that the central density increases further and stays constant at the same time the total energy artificially increases.
-While imposing a minimum time step in cosmological simulation may allow for correct predictions of the fraction of collapsed halos, we do not find evidence that the enclosed mass within a specific radius could be accurately predicted.
-Mass within larger radii ($\gtrsim r_\mathrm{s}$) might be overestimated. \item During the late collapse stages the velocity distribution is no longer isotropic, but becomes progressively more radial outside the inner density core. \item The speed-up in halo evolution for a satellite compared to an isolated system is much larger for a velocity-dependent cross-section compared to a velocity-independent one, even when ignoring the scattering between the DM particles of the satellite with the host's DM. \item We find that a King model provides a good fit for the density profile in the inner regions of the halo undergoing gravothermal collapse at the stage that we have simulated.
+For a controlled simulation of an isolated NFW halo, we recommend using 15 $r_s$ instead of 10 $r_s$ for the truncation radius. \item In our tests that enforce a minimum time step, we found that the central density increases further and stays constant at the same time that the total energy artificially increases.
+Although imposing a minimum time step in cosmological simulations may allow correct predictions of the fraction of collapsed halos to be made, we do not find evidence that the enclosed mass within a specific radius can be accurately predicted.
+The mass within larger radii ($\gtrsim r_\mathrm{s}$) might be overestimated. \item During the late collapse stages the velocity distribution is no longer isotropic, but becomes progressively more radial outside the inner density core. \item The speed-up in halo evolution for a satellite compared to an isolated system is much greater for a velocity-dependent cross-section compared to a velocity-independent one, even when ignoring the scattering between the DM particles of the satellite with the host's DM. \item We find that a King model provides a good fit for the density profile in the inner regions of the halo undergoing gravothermal collapse at the stage that we have simulated.
 This is the case for the isolated halo and the satellite. \end{enumerate}